Conclusion of the American Civil War: Trans-Mississippi Department

 Confederate leaders asked General Kirby Smith to send reinforcements from his Army of the Trans-Mississippi to east of the Mississippi River in the spring of 1864 following the Battle of Mansfield and the Battle of Pleasant Hill.
 This was not practical due to the Union naval control of the Mississippi River and the unwillingness of western troops to be transferred east of the river.
 Smith instead dispatched Major General Sterling Price and his cavalry on an invasion of Missouri that was ultimately not successful.
 Thereafter the war west of the Mississippi River was principally one of small raids.

 By May 26, 1865, a representative of Smith's negotiated and signed surrender documents with a representative of Major General Edward Canby in Shreveport, Louisiana, then took custody of Smith's force of 43,000 soldiers when they surrendered, by then the only significant Confederate forces left west of the Mississippi River.
 With this ended all organized Southern military resistance to the Union forces.
-Smith signed the surrender papers on June 2 on board USS Fort Jackson just outside Galveston Harbor.
+Smith signed the surrender papers on June 2 on board just outside Galveston Harbor.

 In view of the surrender of the Confederate Trans-Mississippi Department to Maj.
 Gen. Canby on May 26, 1865, Brig.
 Gen. Cyrus Bussey issued General Orders No. 24 from Headquarters Third Div., 7th Army Corps, Fort Smith, Ark., June 2, 1865, stating that "All such persons who remain in arms engaged in acts of hostility to the United States after a reasonable time to be informed of their surrender, will be regarded as guerrillas and outlaws, and when arrested will be shot."